microsoft/pxt-blockly/README.md

 The original Google/Blockly is licensed under Apache License (Version 2.0).

-The new code is licensed under MIT.
+New code is licensed under MIT.